-2. After reinforcing whether a child’s dominant hand is left or right, put a stamp or washable tattoo on his dominant hand or have him wear a bracelet on his dominant arm to help him remember.
+2. Identify and reinforce your child’s dominant hand.
+Then, put a stamp or washable tattoo on it.
+Another option is to wear a bracelet on his dominant arm to help him remember.

-3. Hold your child’s dominant hand when you cross the street and tell her you’re going to hold her left/right hand.
+3. Hold your child’s dominant hand when you cross the street and tell her you’re going to hold her left or right hand.

-4. Do the Hokey Pokey to help teach left and right and develop muscle memory.
+4. Do the Hokey Pokey to help teach directions and develop muscle memory.

 6. Write the first half of your child’s name in her left shoe and the second half in her right shoe.
-When her shoes are positioned on the floor she can see her name.
+Then she can see her name when she sees her shoes on the floor.

-7. Have your child hold his hands in front of him with his fingers straight out and thumbs toward the middle (see photo above).
-Show him how his left-hand looks like the capital letter L, which is for left; therefore, the other hand is the right.
+7. Have your child hold his hands in front of him with his fingers straight out and thumbs toward the middle.
+See the photo above.
+Show him how his left-hand looks like the capital letter L, which is left.
+Therefore, the other hand is right.

-8. Play games such as Simon Says, Twister, and Left Center Right to reinforce left/right concepts.
+8. Play games such as Simon Says, Twister, and Left Center Right to reinforce direction concepts.

-10. Incorporate left/right concepts during walks by having your child tell you which way she is turning.
-Likewise, the concept can be reinforced while driving and listening to GPS directions “turn left in 500 feet.”
+10. Incorporate directions during walks by having your child tell you which way she is turning.
+Likewise, the idea can be reinforced while driving and listening to GPS directions, “turn left in 500 feet.”
 The car turning left then reinforces the direction.

-11. Do sorting activities in which your child has to place one type of object on a paper placed on his left and another type of object on the paper to his right.
+11. Do sorting activities in which your child has to place one type of object on a paper placed on his left and a different kind of object on the paper to his right.

-12. Once your child has mastered left/right on her own body, have her trace, cut out, decorate, and label her paper hands left and right.
+12. Once your child has mastered laterality, have her trace, cut out, decorate, and label her paper hands left and right.
 Make your own set of paper hands.
 Stand across from your child and shake paper hands using either your right or left paper hands.
-This is a playful way to begin teaching the concept of mirrored left/right.
+This exercise is a playful way to begin teaching the concept of mirrored sides.

 About Skills 4 Life: